Letters from Happy Church Leaders

 May the Lord bless your efforts as you proceed forward.
 Let me know if I can serve you in any way.

-Contact Pastor Steve to how to get the same spiritual and financial results with Dr. Rod Rogers in a church capital campaign.
+Contact Pastor Steve to learn how to get the same spiritual and financial results with Dr. Rod Rogers in a church capital campaign.